piedro404/Crunchyroll/README.md

 # Crunchyroll
-Tentativa de criar um site sobre a Crunchyroll.
-Usando HTML + CSS
+Attempt to create a site about Crunchyroll.
+Using HTML + CSS

 https://piedrocraft.github.io/Crunchyroll/